 On 5 October 1954, in London, the Governments of the United States, of the United Kingdom, of Italy, and of Yugoslavia signed the Memorandum of Understanding regarding the Free Territory of Trieste.
-With this practical arrangement the temporary military administration of the Free Territory of Trieste ended, becoming a temporary civil administration instead.
+With this practical arrangement the temporary military administration of the Free Territory ended, becoming a temporary civil administration instead.

-With this Memorandum of Understanding, the British and the U.S. Government have sub-entrusts the temporary civil administration of the present-day F.T.T. – then “zone A” - to the Italian Government.
+With this Memorandum of Understanding, the British and the U.S. Governments have sub-entrusts the temporary civil administration of the present-day F.T.T. – then “zone A” - to the Italian Government.
 The temporary civil administration of the secondary zone “zone B” was assigned to the Government of the Socialist Federal Republic of Yugoslavia.

-The Memorandum of Understanding is an additional, executive instrument of the Treaty of Peace, and it justified the transition to civil administrations due to the impossibility to put into effect the provisions of the Italian Peace Treaty regarding the short lasting of the military administrations.
+The Memorandum of Understanding is an additional, executive instrument of the Treaty of Peace, and it justified the transition to civil administrations due to the impossibility to put into effect the provisions of the Treaty regarding the short lasting of the military administrations.

 also known as the "Treaty of Osimo":

-The 1975 agreement is published, in English and in French, in the U.N.
-Treaty Series, Volume 1466: LINK
+The document's official version, in English and in French, is No. 24849 in the U.N.
+Treaty Series, Vol. 1466: HERE

 The present-day Free Territory of Trieste:

-The rights of the Free Territory of Trieste and of the other States over its international Free Port constitute a corpus juris of international law that cannot by amended by the temporary administering authorities or by their political bodies, who are bound to enforce them.
+Indeed, the Free Territory's rights and the rights of all other States over its international Free Port are part of the rules-based international order: they cannot be unilaterally amended by a temporary administering authority or by political bodies who are legally bound to respect and enforce them.

-This means that the full enforcement of the rights of the Free Territory of Trieste and of the related rights of all States is not a subject for political debates; rather, it is a legal obligation and economic interest of the whole International Community.
+This means that the full enforcement of Trieste's rights and of the related rights of all States is not a subject for political debates; rather, it is a legal obligation and economic interest of the whole International Community.

 The present-day Free Territory of Trieste (F.T.T. - T.L.T. - S.T.O.) and its neighbour States: Italy and Slovenia.